GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/ddPCR.rst

    If you have more than 8 reactions, repeat the droplet generation steps with additional, fresh cartridges.
 8. Transfer the droplets from the cartridge to a 96-well plate.

-   - Pipet up the entire well volume (70 µL) from the [middle?] channel of the cartridge.
+   - Pipet up the entire well volume (70 µL) from the top channel of the cartridge.
 Place your pipette tip at the center-bottom of the well to ensure you get the full volume.
    - Dispense the droplets into a well of the 96-well plate, going slowly to not disturb the droplets.
 Place your pipette tip on the side of the well when dispensing, and avoid bubbles as usual (though this is not critical at this step).
    - Tip: Transfer droplets from one cartridge into one column of the 96-well plate for easy plate layouts.
    - Tip: Leave the cartridge in the white holder while pipetting.
 After transfer to the 96-well plate is complete, you can throw away the cartridge.